Jersey, Channel Islands

 Jersey’s loyalty to the monarchy would shape the history of the distant colonies in the New World.
 Charles had been granted the region between New England and Maryland in the United States, which he then gave to his brother, the Duke of York and the future James II.
 James then gave the colony to two friends who had remained loyal during the Civil War, Sir George Carteret and Lord Berkeley of Stratton.
 In honour of Jersey’s loyalty, the province was named New Jersey.

 Jersey is also a great launching point from which to explore the rest of the Channel Islands – Guernsey, Sark, Alderney, and Herm.
 Guernsey, Sark, and Herm can each be reached on a day trip by ferry from Jersey, as can the charming town of St. Malo on the French mainland.
+This tour of jersey is part of the tour of Normandy, Brittany and England offered by Odyssey Traveller.

 Articles about the Channel Islands published by Odyssey Traveller: